geospace-code/h5fortran/Examples.md

 type(hdf5_file) :: h5f
 ```

-* gzip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value between 1 and 9.
+GZip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value between 1 and 9.
 Shuffle filter is automatically applied for better compression
+`h5f%open(..., 'comp_lvl=1')` option enables GZIP compression., where comp_lvl is from 1 to 9.
+Bigger comp_lvl gives more compression but is slower to write.

-* string attributes may be applied to any variable at time of writing or later.
+Dataset attributes may be applied to any dataset at time of writing or later.
-* h5f%open(..., `comp_lvl=1`) option enables GZIP compression., where comp_lvl is from 1 to 9. bigger comp_lvl gives more compression but isslower to write.

-## Create new HDF5 file, with variable "value1"
+## Create new HDF5 file, with dataset "value1"

 ```fortran
 call h5f%open('test.h5', action='w')